ibm-cloud-docs/vpc/file_storage_vpc_create.md

 {: #file-storage-create-api}
 {: api}

-You can create file shares and mount targets by directly calling the [REST APIs](https://{DomainName}/apidocs/vpc){:external}.
-For more information the file shares VPC API, see the [VPC API reference](https://cloud.ibm.com/apidocs/vpc).
+You can create file shares and mount targets by directly calling the REST APIs.
+For more information about the File Storage VPC API methods to create a file share, see the [VPC API reference](/apidocs/vpc-beta#create-share).

+File Storage for VPC regional API is a beta-level release for customers with special approval to preview this feature.
+{:note}

 ### Before you begin – Set up your API environment
 {: #fs-api-prereqs}